umati/Showcase/Organization.md

 - Specification of [OPC UA server](SERVER.html) and parameter set for umati demonstrators, offers an extensive description of the umati showcase demonstrator story, organizational and technical requirements for all participants, specification of the umati showcase [OPC UA Server](SERVER.html) as well as documentation, timeline and notes for the umati showcase [OPC UA Server](SERVER.html) and client implementations
 - [Memorandum of understanding](TODO:LINK) regulates the use of the brand, services offered by VDW and obligations of the participant in context to the umati showcase demonstrations, if you have registered as a umati partner already, there is no need to sign the MoU again.
-- **Nodeset files**, describes the types specified in the umati showcase information model
-- **Example instance**, depicts an instance view of the umati showcase information model
-- **UaModeler-project**, combines the afore-mentioned XML-Nodesets in a common SDK tool environment to view the information model and adapt the instances easily to your machine tool (license required for XML export).
+- **Nodeset files**,**Example instance**, **UaModeler-project** [with updated base specification nodeset](https://github.com/umati/MachineTool-Plugfest/tree/master/UaModelerProject) or [with prototyping nodeset](https://github.com/umati/MachineTool-Plugfest/tree/master/UaModelerProtoyping): The nodeset files describes the types specified in the umati showcase information model.
+The example instance depicts an instance view of the umati showcase information model.
+The UaModeler-project combines the afore-mentioned XML-Nodesets in a common SDK tool environment to view the information model and adapt the instances easily to your machine tool (license required for XML export).
 - for marketing materials and the umati ambassador/booth personnel documentation see [https://vdw.de/umati-partner](https://vdw.de/umati-partner) for current versions and details.

 ### Timeline for ramp-up